-What is the Security Market Line (SML)?
+What Is A Security Market Line (SML)?

-The security market line (SML) is the graphical representation of the Capital Asset Pricing Model (CAPM) and gives the expected return of the market at different levels of systematic or market risk.
-It is also called ‘characteristic line’ where the x-axis represents beta or the risk of the assets, and the y-axis represents the expected return.
+The security market line (SML) is the Capital Asset Pricing Model (CAPM).
+It gives the market's expected return at different systematic or market risk levels.
+It is also called the 'characteristic line' where the x-axis represents the asset's beta or risk, and the y-axis represents the expected return.

-Security Market Line Equation
+Security Market Line Explained

 Characteristics